 - a major banking/mortgage institution in an investigation related to its mortgage and lending practices

-Mr. Prober’s community, civic, and charitable activities include being a board of directors member of the United States Holocaust Memorial Museum Next Generation Board and member of the museum’s Washington Lawyers Committee.
+Mr. Prober’s community, civic, and charitable activities include being a board of directors member of the United States Holocaust Memorial Museum Next Generation Board and a co-chairman of the Museum’s Washington Lawyers Committee.

 Awards and Accolades